James-Wilkinson-git/dbd-companion/README.md

 # Dead By Daylight Companion App

-This is a pet project to learn React, React Hooks, and Graph QL, follow along on YouTube and Twitch!
+This was a pet project to learn the latest version of React with React Hooks, and Graph QL, follow along on [YouTube](https://www.youtube.com/channel/UClKvpSkVPg7hyVa9GoZtClw) to see my thought process in coding and checkout the below Miro board for all the planning I did for the app.
+There is also the GraphQL layer repo here.

+This project is hosted on Heroku Free Dynos with the node and express build package for this front-end layer.
+See the GraphQL repo for the other build packs.

 ## App Planning